Shape

 square_over_circle = z 1 SQUARE : CIRCLE

-square_over_circle = zindex 1 SQUARE : CIRCLE
+square_over_circle = zindex 1 SQUARE : CIRCLEzshift n shape

-must be of the integer or float types and shape
+Returns shape with its z-index shifted by n. n must be of the integer or float types and shape must be of the shape type.

 Example:

-square_over_circle = zshift -2 (z 3 SQUARE) : CIRCLE
+square_over_circle = zshift -2 (z 3 SQUARE) : CIRCLERendering Functions

 blend bm shape

-with its blend mode set to bm
+Returns shape with its blend mode set to bm.

 Refer to Blend Mode for a full list of possible blend modes.